ACCESS-NRI/ACCESS-Hive-Docs/docs/models/build_a_model/build_source_code.md

 ### Setting up the debugger

 To connect to the debugger remotely from your workstation, you will need to set up the _Linaro Forge_ client locally.
-Download the client from the [Linaro Forge download](https://www.linaroforge.com/download-documentation) page, taking care match the version of the client with the most up-to-date version on the compute cluster (to get older versions of the client, follow the [older versions](https://www.linaroforge.com/download-forge-old-version) link).
+Download the client from the [Linaro Forge download](https://www.linaroforge.com/download-documentation) page, ensuring to match the version of the client with the most up-to-date version on the compute cluster (to get older versions of the client, follow the [older versions](https://www.linaroforge.com/download-forge-old-version) link).
 Once installed, launch the client and follow the [connecting remotely](https://www.linaroforge.com/download-forge-old-version) instructions.

 !!! tip
     To check which versions of _Linaro Forge_ are available on your compute cluster, use `module avail linaro-forge`.

-For Gadi, the current version of _Linaro Forge_ is `24.0` and the _Remote Launch Settings_ are:
+For Gadi, the _Linaro Forge Remote Launch Settings_ are:

 - __Host Name__: `<username>@nci.org.au`
-- __Remote Installation Directory__: `/apps/linaro-forge/24.0.2`
+- __Remote Installation Directory__: `/apps/linaro-forge/<version>`

 ### Setting up the build